 To determine this, you can look at the Badges of Trade.
 Is cryptocurrency your main source of income?
 What is the volume of trades and frequency?
 Do you have prior experience in financial trading?

 If you count as a trader and make a profit above the tax free allowance, you’ll have a tax payment due.
+You will also likely need a cryptocurrency bank account to enable profits to be received in cash.

 Do you have to pay taxes on Cryptocurrency gains?